brianmaleek/brianmaleek/README.md

-# 💫 About Me:
+💫 About Me:
-- 👋 Hi, I’m @Brian Kin Maleek
+👋 Hi, I’m Brian Kin Maleek – a Business graduate with a focus in Accounting who decided spreadsheets weren’t exciting enough, so I dived into Data Analysis.

+📚 Certificates & Training:
-<br>- 📚 Certificate : Coursera - Google Data Analyst Professional
+  - Google Data Analytics (Coursera)
-<br>- 📚 Nanodegree : Udacity - Data Analyst
+  - Data Analyst Nanodegree (Udacity)
-<br>- 📚 Full Stack Developer: ALX FullStack Developer
+  - ALX Full Stack Developer

-<br>- 👀 I’m interested in math, data analytics, data science, AI, and machine learning
+👀 I'm interested in data analytics, AI, and machine learning – basically anything that makes me feel like I'm working with the future.

+🛠️ I also do web and mobile development because I like giving my ideas a home (on the internet).

-br>- 🌱 I’m currently learning and practicing my data analyst skills every day through projects/case studies
+🌱 Currently learning and building up my data analysis skills through projects and case studies.

-<br>- 📚 Skills: Python, SQL, Tableau, Excel
+💡 Skills: Python, SQL, Tableau, Excel

-<br>- 👯 I’m looking to collaborate on any data projects
+👯 Open to collaborating on data projects – especially ones that involve cool ideas and good coffee.

-<br>-⚡ Fun fact: I love watching DIY videos :)
+⚡ Fun fact: I’m a fan of DIY videos... even if I rarely attempt them.

 ## 🌐 Socials: